GiovanniFerrara/my-cv/content/education/unipa/index.md

 type: education
 ---

-Specialized in Geotechnics and Structural Engineering, with the highest grades: 110/110
+Specialized Structural Engineering, graduated with the highest grade: 110/110